slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 npm run dev
 ```

 This will create a new web application in the `demoVite` directory, download the required 3rd party packages, and start up the application using a local HTTP debugging server.
+You can tell Vite to open your browser to the URL that is hosting your application by pressing `o`, or press `h` to see all of the Vite CLI options.

 ![Vite Demo](viteDemo.gif)